facebookresearch/demucs/README.md

 The `--shifts=SHIFTS` performs multiple predictions with random shifts (a.k.a the *shift trick*) of the input and average them.
 This makes prediction `SHIFTS` times slower.
 Don't use it unless you have a GPU.

-The `--overlap` option controls the amount of overlap between prediction windows (for Demucs one window is 10 seconds).
+The `--overlap` option controls the amount of overlap between prediction windows.
 Default is 0.25 (i.e. 25%) which is probably fine.
+It can probably be reduced to 0.1 to improve a bit speed.

 The `-j` flag allow to specify a number of parallel jobs (e.g. `demucs -j 2 myfile.mp3`).